• Skip to primary navigation

 I hope this helps you! let me know it goes. 🙂

-Nandhini Sojan says
+3. Nandhini Sojan

 This post is just amazing.
 Thank you for taking the time to post in detail.
 I have one query - I am a first tym diwali snacks maker.
 My plan is to make gulab jamun and thattai.
 One is savoury and one is sweet.
 I was wondering can I use the oil that I used to make thattai for trying jamuns, or vice versa?
 Will it have any effect?

-Shri Repp says
+• Shri Repp

 Thanks so much Nandhini!
 Makes me so happy to hear.
 I would first fry the jamuns and then the thattai so the spices from the thattai won't effect the jamuns.
 The jamuns dough shouldn't effect the taste of the thattai.
 Just remember not to dip the slotted fry spoon into the syrup when transferring the jamuns.
 It may help to use two spoons just to make your oil last longer!
 Have an amazing Diwali!
 Excited to hear how it turns out.